Importance of Following Your Treatment Plan

 Following your treatment plan

-- You are prescribed (or recommended) to take medications over a long period of time
+- You are prescribed to take medications over a long period of time

-- You are prescribed (or recommended) to go to treatments over a long time, especially if you live far away
+- You are recommended to go to treatments over a long time, especially if you live far away

 - You have side effects from treatment

-Medications, such as oral chemotherapy and hormone therapy (tamoxifen and aromatase inhibitors), only work when taken as prescribed.
-And radiation therapy is most effective when you finish the entire course.
+Oral medications, such as oral chemotherapy and hormone therapy, only work when taken as prescribed.
+Radiation therapy and medications given by injection or through an IV into a vein are most effective when you finish the entire course of treatment.

 Learn about getting high-quality care (quality of care).